0xAX/linux-insides/Initialization/linux-initialization-5.md

 	.endif
 ```

 We need to do it as `dummy` error code for stack consistency for all interrupts.
-In the next step we substract from the stack pointer `$ORIG_RAX-R15`:
+In the next step we subtract from the stack pointer `$ORIG_RAX-R15`:

 ```assembly
 	subq $ORIG_RAX-R15, %rsp